starplatinummaster/Blockchain-based-Tender-System/README.md

    9. Copy the contract address to use it in your web application to interact with the deployed contract in the frontend.

   II.
-Deploy the contract using truffle and ganache 1.Install Truffle and Ganache:
+Deploy the contract using truffle and ganache 1.Install Truffle and Ganache.
       ```sh
       npm install -g truffle
       npm install -g ganache-cli
       ```

    2.Initialize Truffle:
-      Inside the project directory, run:
+      Inside the project directory, run.
       ```sh
       truffle init
       ```